 Bypass navigation bar

-Veterinary technician is the fastest-growing job in the nation for those with an associate degree.
+Veterinary technician is among the fastest-growing jobs in the nation for those with an associate degree.
 America’s Career Infonet projects job openings will grow at an incredible 52 percent nationwide over the next several years.
 High growth is considered 10 percent or higher.

 Technologists and technicians usually begin work as trainees in positions under the direct supervision of a veterinarian.

 Job Locations and Working Conditions

 Veterinary technicians work for:

 People who love animals get satisfaction from working with and helping them, though caretaking work includes repetitive, dirty and unpleasant tasks.
 Veterinary technicians may clean cages and lift, hold or restrain animals, risking exposure to bites or scratches.
 Workers must take precautions when treating animals with germicides or insecticides.
 The work setting can be noisy.

 Veterinary technologists who work with abused animals or who help perform euthanasia may experience emotional stress.
 Those working for humane societies and animal shelters often deal with the public, some of whom might react with hostility to any suggestion that owners are neglecting or abusing their pets.